 - There is no SSH access to the SaltStack Config instance at this time, although that is being worked out.

-- Each salt-master will need to be “whitelisted” since the SG will need to be modified.
+- Each salt-controllers will need to be “approved” since the SG will need to be modified.

-- You will not deploy minions directly to SaltStack Config appliance but to salt-masters (unless you want to whitelist the minion IPs).
+- You will not deploy minions directly to SaltStack Config appliance but to salt-controllers.

 Hope you enjoyed reading this and look out for future blogs on this topic as continue to provide more cloud consumption capabilities to SaltStack Config!